Skip to main content

 #

-Next we need a buffer.
-I’ll show two examples, a buffer on the stack, and a buffer on the heap.
-We’re going to proceed with the stack buffer but I want to show examples of both and two rules of thumb on how to choose when to use them.
+In this post I’ll show two examples, a buffer on the stack, and a buffer on the heap.
+In this post I’m going with the stack buffer but I want to show examples of both and two rules of thumb on how to choose when to use them.

 Stack buffer